zeiad133/Treasure-Hunt/README.md

 To Run the Project

+* remove .copy from .env.copy to add the .env file
 * docker-compose up
 * navigate to http://localhost:8000/api-docs/index.html for swagger docs
 * navigate to http://localhost:1080/ for mailcatcher so you test emails